The 2024 Study of the U.S. Institutes (SUSIs) for Student Leaders from Europe

 Please fill in the application with all the required information.
 Applications should be emailed to PristinaSUSI@state.gov as one PDF document.

-Only applications submitted in the required format and marked subject line: 2022 SUSI for Young Leaders Application will be reviewed.
+Only applications submitted in the required format and marked subject line: 2024 SUSI for Young Leaders Application will be reviewed.
 Additional supporting documents such as scanned copies of grade transcripts and reference letters are preferred.

 Download the Application Form here.
-Application Form

 APPLICATION DEADLINE: November 23, 2023, at 23:59.